ssec/polar2grid/doc/source/examples/acspo_example.rst

     ``polar2grid.sh acspo gtiff --grid-coverage 0 -f 20191216072134-STAR-L2P_GHRSST-SSTskin-VIIRS_NPP-ACSPO_V2.61-v02.0-fv01.0.nc``

 The data set is re-projected into the WGS84 (Platte Carrée) projection by default.
-The image scaling is defined in the `$POLAR2GRID/lib/python3.7/site-packages/polar2grid/core/rescale_configs/rescale.ini` file.
+The image scaling is defined in the `resclale.ini <https://github.com/ssec/polar2grid/blob/master/polar2grid/core/rescale_configs/rescale.ini>`_ file.  file.
 This file contains product scaling information for all data parameters supported by Polar2Grid.
 The default scaling used for the ACSPO Version 2.61 SST files can be found under data_kind `sea_surface_sub-skin_temperature` which is taken from the array `standard_name` attribute.